webbsledge/PyPortfolioOpt/docs/Roadmap.rst

 1.6.0
 =====

-- Support for python 3.14
+- Support for python 3.14, end-of-life for python 3.8 and 3.9
 - Support for pandas 3.0
 - Reduction of dependency footprint.
 Former dependencies are still available as soft dependencies in the new ``all_extras`` depset.
 - Feature additions and bugfixes.